dutinfo-projets4/documentation/source/index.html.md

 ### Query Parameters
 Parameter  | Description
 ---------- | -----------
-parent_grp | Parent group id, can be -1 for root one content    | Encrypted content of the group
+parent_grp | Parent group id, don't set it for root one content    | Encrypted content of the group

 ## Modifying a group